commercial fishing impacts environment

 Sustainable fishing practices aim to strike a balance between meeting current food demands and safeguarding resources for future generations.
 Implementing measures such as setting catch limits, implementing fishing quotas, and protecting vulnerable species can help mitigate the negative impacts of commercial fishing on marine biodiversity.

-See also Pros and Cons of Natural Balance Horseshoes
+See also Pros and Cons of Herringbone Flooring

 Additionally, promoting sustainable aquaculture practices can provide an alternative source of seafood while reducing the pressure on wild fish stocks.